LINDGRENBA/SneussFactory.Solution/README.md

 You can also populate the Database from the VS Code terminal using Migrations.
 *  Enter the following into the VS Code terminal `dotnet ef migrations add Initial` and hit Enter
 * Now enter `dotnet ef dtabase update` and hit Enter

+#### Run the Application
+* After you have completed setup and installation and configured the database, you can type the command `dotnet run` into your terminal.
+* Once you see the message `now listening on: ... ` appear in your terminal, open your browser and type `localhost:5000` as the url.
+This should direct you to the main page of this project.

 ## Known Bugs